krobbi/afrogalypse/readme.md

 [GitHub releases page](https://github.com/krobbi/afrogalypse/releases).

 # Default Controls
-All controls are mappable, however only keyboard and mouse button input is currently supported.
+All controls are mappable.
+Keyboard, mouse button, and joypad button input are supported.
+Joypad input has not been tested on real hardware.

 | Action      | Input |
 | :---------- | :---- |